boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Monitor state of an interpreter instance "MyInstance"

-The following example shows how to monitor the state of an instances `MyInstance` of the ctrlX script manager ([see state machine](https://docs.automation.boschrexroth.com/document/version/1.0/R911403767_ctrlX-CORE_-Base_-1_-en_US/chapter/metadata.boschrexroth.de~iiDC~Topic-0e3a24c48bafe9140a347e880b4e0362-2-en-US~en/?sel=AwegjCAs6tqyATALmAGlBaYHyk5RAdiA)).
+The following example shows how to monitor the state of an instances `MyInstance` of the ctrlX script manager ([see instance state machine](https://docs.automation.boschrexroth.com/doc/2359488747/user-interface-via-data-layer/latest/en/)).

 ![example-motion-monitor-state-instance.png](./images/example-motion-monitor-state-instance.png)
 ![example-motion-monitor-state-instance-dashboard.png](./images/example-motion-monitor-state-instance-dashboard.png)